LanaD-cell/ProjectOne-Unleash/README.md

 # User Experience
 ## Users
 ### Target Users
-  - Someone who wants to find safe walking trails and parks.
+  - Dog owners seeking safe and enjoyable walking trails and parks.
-  - Someone who is interested in seeing different parks in their city.
+  - Individuals interested in exploring new dog-friendly locations in their city.
-  - Someone who wants to connect with likeminded people.
+  - People eager to connect with like-minded individuals and form a community.
-  - Someone that enjoys taking their dog everywhere with them.
+  - Dog lovers who enjoy bringing their pets along to various venues.

 ### Target Customers
-   - Companies/Businesses that want to advertise their restaurant, campground and pet related services.
+   - Pet-friendly restaurants
+   - Dog-friendly hotels
+   - Campgrounds and pet-centric services

 ### Visual Elements
    #### Wireframes